 Foreigners working in Romania are to follow the local employment regulations, only if there is no other different regime required.
 The overall employer’s status can be strictly controlled through the employment contract but there are also some other general requirements to be taken into account.

 When not being familiar with the general legal apparatus, a foreign employer is rather advised to ask for a specialist’s help as there are certain intricate details that might be unwillingly ignored.
+Our Romanian lawyers can assist in drafting employment agreements.

 Answer: Business information in Romania reveal intellectual property stipulations, clearly establishing boundaries for granting a patent, for unauthorized production or for patent’s protection through registration.